sf-wdi-25/express_self_api/README.md

     + `currentCity`
     + `pets` - an array of your pets
         + e.g. `[{name: "foo", type: "Cat", breed: "Siamese"}, {name: "bar", type: "Dog", breed: "Dalmation"}]`
+        + if you do not have any pets, please get creative, or use hobbies instead
     + Please hardcode it!
 It would be seriously overkill to save a single profile to the database.
 - **At least one resource (mongoose model)** that you can _*CRUD*_ using _*RESTful Routes*_
     - That means endpoints for `index`, `show`, `create` `update`, `delete`!